Sexual Wellness Company Founder, Ex-Exec Charged With Forced Labor Conspiracy

 Nicole Daedone, the founder who served as CEO until 2017, and Rachel Cherwitz, who served as head of sales, were accused of using sex, psychological abuse, and economic exploitation to force employees to work for them.

 “The defendants advertised their company as being able to help individuals recover from past trauma.
 In reality, they allegedly targeted their victims in order to manipulate them not only into debt but to limit their independence and create a reliance on OneTaste for basic needs.
-The FBI will continue to ensure that anyone willing to engage in a forced labor schemes are held accountable in the criminal justice system,” said FBI Assistant Director-in- Charge Driscoll.
+The FBI will continue to ensure that anyone willing to engage in a forced labor schemes are held accountable in the criminal justice system,” said the FBI assistant director-in-charge Michael Driscoll.

 Daedone and Cherwitz allegedly subjected OneTaste members to “constant surveillance in communal homes and collected deeply sensitive and personal information about them which the defendants then used to render the OneTaste members emotionally, socially and psychologically dependent on OneTaste,” according to prosecutors with the US attorney’s office.